 3 that, if the Radiocommunication Bureau (BR) is unable to examine non-GSO FSS systems subject to the single-entry provision given in No. 22.5L due to a lack of available software, the notifying administration shall provide all necessary information sufficient to demonstrate compliance with No. 22.5L and send BR a commitment that the non-GSO FSS system complies with the limits given in No. 22.5L;

-4 that frequency assignments to non-GSO FSS systems that cannot be assessed under resolves 1 shall receive a qualified favourable finding under No. 9.35 with respect to No. 22.5L if resolves 3 is satisfied, otherwise the assignments shall receive an unfavourable finding;
+4 that frequency assignments to non-GSO FSS systems that cannot be assessed under resolves 1 shall receive a qualified favourable finding under Nos.
+9.35 and 11.31 with respect to No. 22.5L if resolves 3 is satisfied, otherwise the assignments shall receive an unfavourable finding;

 5 that, if an administration believes that a non-GSO FSS system for which the commitment referred to in resolves 3 was sent has the potential to exceed the limits given in No. 22.5L, it may request additional information from the notifying administration with regard to compliance with these limits and No. 22.2, and both administrations shall cooperate to resolve any difficulties, with the assistance of BR, if so requested by either of the parties;

-6 that resolves 3, 4 and 5 shall no longer be applied after BR has communicated to all administrations via a circular letter that validation software is available and BR is able to verify compliance with the limits in No. 22.5L,
+6 that resolves 3, 4 and 5 shall no longer be applied after BR has communicated to all administrations via a circular letter that validation software is available and BR is able to verify compliance with the limits in No. 22.5L;

+7 that any modification to coordination requests and/or notification information for non-GSO systems received by the Bureau prior to 15 December 2023 / date of entry into force of this Resolution for which a qualified favourable finding has been issued with respect to No. 9.35 or No. 11.31 and relating to the information used to derive the probability density function of the epfd computed as per Recommendation ITU-R S.[QV-METH-REF-LINKS] submitted following 15 December 2023 / the entry into force of this Resolution as modified by this Conference shall not lead to a change of the date of receipt and/or the date of protection as appropriate,

 invites the ITU Radiocommunication Sector

 1 to study and, as appropriate, develop a functional description that could be used to develop software for the procedures outlined in resolves 1 above;